Dated: 28 Apr 2022

-Identity and contact details of the data controller and the data protection manager
+Identity and contact details of the data controller and the data protection officer

 What type of personal data do we process about you?

 We may process the following categories of personal data about you:

 - If you require a visa to work for TrueLayer, we or our appointed representatives may be legally required to obtain a great deal of information about you, about which you will be notified separately.